Dr. Russell L. Adams

 First Director of Membership Services, ASALH

-country.
-Mrs. Dunn’s presentations educate people of all cultures, blends generational divides, enlightens
+February 2014.
+Mrs. Dunn’s presentations educate people of all cultures, blend generational divides, enlightens youth, reengages

-engaged a group of professionals to create a work study guide to provide a document that will not only
+Dunn recruited and engaged a group of professionals to create a work study guide to provide a document that will not only engage

-engage educators and intellectuals, but will also engage high school youth and families around the world in the
+educators and intellectuals, but will also engage and educate youth as young as 8th grade and families around the world.
+Mrs. Dunn

 James B. Stewart was elected as President of ASALH in 2009 to serve a 3-year term.
 He is a Professor Emeritus